-Once all these bugs are cleared out, the iOS official update version is pushed out the Q3 or Q4 of the year.
+Once all these bugs are cleared out, the iOS official update version is pushed out in Q3 or Q4 of the year.
 This time of the year is the time when Apple also removes the curtains from their next iPhone.
-With the launch of the new iPhone series, Apple also launches the official new iOS, macOS and iPadOS to its users.
-This is not the version, but the actual official version pushed out to every Apple user around the globe given that their device supports the new update.
+With the launch of the new iPhone series, Apple also launched the official new iOS, macOS, and iPadOS to its users.
+This is not the version, but the actual official version pushed out to every Apple user around the globe, given that their device supports the new update.

 Which iPhones will receive the iOS 14 Update?

-Apple follows a tradition of providing updates until 5 years for their iPhones.
+Apple follows a tradition of providing updates for five years for their iPhones.
 We have already seen iPhone 6 lose out on the iOS 14 updates.
 If this holds, then this is the end of the line iPhone 6s devices.
-The iPhone 6s models came out back in 2015, and by the time iOS 14 stable version officially launches in the Q3 of 2020, it will be five years old.
-Meaning the iOS 14 will only roll out to devices launching later than 2015, that is models launching in the following years.
+The iPhone 6s model came out back in 2015, and by the time the iOS 14 stable version officially launches in Q3 of 2020, it will be five years old, which means that iOS 14 will only roll out to devices launching later than 2015 that is, models launching in the following years.

 - iPhone SE

 - iPhone 7

 - iPhone 7 Plus